basarat/algorithms/src/quickSort/README.md

   - index for current item,
 ]
 ```
+* Now we need to move the pivot to be between the items that are less than and great than.
+* If the pivotRank didn't change in the loop, then the pivot is already in its rightful place at the start of the array subsection.
-* If the pivotRank changed, we can simply put the pivot into its rightful place.
-Any item at the pivot rank is definitely smaller than pivot and its safe to move it to the start.
+* If the pivotRank changed during our loop, we can simply put the pivot into its rightful place by swapping it with the element at the current pivotRank.
+This is because any item at the pivot rank is definitely smaller than pivot because of our swaps within the loop.
 ```js
   if (pivotRank !== start) {
     [array[pivotRank], array[start]] = [array[start], array[pivotRank]];
   }
 ```
-* In each call to partition, not only are we putting the pivot in its rightful place, but more importantly we are dividing the problem into two smaller problems that can be tackled independently.
+* After putting the pivot at its rightful place, the array subsection has been partitioned into
 ```js
 [
   items less than pivot,